 - 987654321 (clever, huh?)

 These types of passwords are easy to guess and a hacker’s dream.
 Let’s take a look at how to make a good password.

-When you create a password, it’s important to make it complex but easy to remember.
+So, what is a good password?
 Generally, the longer and more complicated your password is, the harder it becomes for a program or person to figure it out.
-Some of the most popular passwords are strings such as “12345” or “abcde,” which are pretty easy to guess.
-Some tips for stronger passwords are:
+Here are some tips on creating stronger, more secure passwords:

 - Use a combination of lowercase and uppercase letters, as well as numbers and symbols.

 - Avoid using things like birthdays, important dates, and pet names.